 "What are you doing!?"
 His whispers were so loud he might as well have said it normally.

-“But look!”
+"But look!"
 I pointed again and I could barely hold myself back from laughing.
-It wasn’t even a simple pompadour, oh no!
-It was one of those cartoonish ones that jutted a good thirty centimeters out to the front.
+It wasn't even a simple pompadour, oh no!
+It was one of those cartoonish ones that jutted a good thirty centimeters forward like a tank turret.
 That thing probably required a sacrifice of a full box of hair gel to the elder gods of silly hairstyles every morning.

 "Look what we have here!"
 The big delinquent exclaimed loudly as he walked towards us, his two companions following right behind him.
 The ringleader was built like a tank; bottom-heavy and with a turret on top, and his voice sounded just as rumbling as threads on asphalt.
 Jokes aside though, his build was just heavy instead of being particularly muscular and he had fingers big enough to easily grip a basketball with one hand.